Anthony Sargent, CEO

 Photo by Mark Savage.

-After rejoining the BBC in the management team for the nationwide radio and TV Millennium Music Live festival, he became founding General Director for 15 years of Sage Gateshead (Norman Foster’s award-winning international centre for music performance and education), achieving what was then the UK’s highest ever sponsorship of the arts outside London.
-In 2015 he moved to Canada to lead Toronto’s international Luminato Festival, re-thinking the festival’s vision and positioning for its second decade.
+After rejoining the BBC for their nationwide radio and TV Millennium Music Live festival, in 2000 Anthony became founding General Director of Sage Gateshead (the UK’s award-winning international centre for music performance and education housed in an iconic waterfront Norman Foster building), achieving what was then the UK’s highest ever single sponsorship of the arts outside London.
+In 2015 he moved to Canada to lead Toronto’s international Luminato festival as it prepared to enter its second decade.

 Photo by Taku Kumabe.

 Born in Toronto, Naomi grew up in Sackville, New Brunswick and Ottawa, and has called Toronto home for the last 35 years.
 She has a degree in Political Science from the University of Toronto and over 30 years of programming, touring and producing experience both nationally and internationally.
 She has worked with a range of performing arts companies including Nightswimming, Mammalian Diving Reflex, DVxT Theatre, the late Paul Bettis' Civilized Theatre, VideoCabaret and numerous independent artists.
 She’s also worked at festivals throughout her career including Bread and Butter (Guelph, 1989), World Stage (1994 -2000), and as curator for Buddies in Bad Times’ Rhubarb!
 (2003) and Magnetic North Theatre Festival’s Industry Series (2008-10).